apache/cloudstack-documentation/source/plugins/vxlan.rst

 In order to configure "jumbo frames" you can i.e. make physical interface/bridge with 9000 bytes MTU, then all the VXLAN interfaces will be created with MTU of 8950 bytes, and then MTU size inside Instance can be set to 8950 bytes.

-In general it's recommend to use an MTU of at least 9000 bytes or larger.
+In general it is recommend to use an MTU of at least 9000 bytes or larger.
 Most VXLAN capable network cards and switch support an MTU of up to 9216.

 Using an MTU of 9216 bytes allows for using Jumbo Frames (9000) within guest networks.